SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 using Slurm as its computational backend.

 <p align="center"><img src="./Pictures/im-slurm.png"></p>

+__Figure:__ A diagram showing the steps required for a job to be submitted at a Slurm cluster initiated from UCloud.

 The flow starts with the user submitting a job from the UCloud/Frontend: